OHIF/config-point/README.md

 object: {a: {configOperation: 'replace', reference: 'list'}},
 // Replaces object.a with the list value, AT the time this gets run
 ```
-This is an immediate mode replace, and does it at hte time the instruction is located.
+This is an immediate mode replace, and does it at the time the instruction is located.
 See the reference operation for a functional assignment.

 ### Sorted Lists
 Instead of referencing simple list values, the ability to create a sorted list from a set of objects